 Living on the other side of that life and now removed enough to reflect, I’m grateful to be safe.
 I’m grateful for the strength I have found, and to the loved ones and friends that have been more supportive than I ever dreamed.
 I am stepping towards healing, one day at a time.
 Now Ex-husband is dating, and I wish him well.
 I wish whatever plagued and haunted him has healed.
 Only time will tell.
 For my son, I pray he makes peace with that night, his father, and the events that changed our lives forever.
 For the future, I have hope for love and happiness on my own terms.
 I take things day by day, and lately, the good days seem to outnumber the bad.”

 This story was submitted to Love What Matters by Danielle Kowalczyk.
-Do you have a similar experience?
-We’d like to hear your important journey.
-Submit your own story here.
-Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories like this: